 Shagang is a company incorporated in the PRC in 1996.
 Shagang Group mainly engages in the production, sales and trading of steel raw materials such as steel bars, steel sheets, steel wires and wire rods, and it also produces prestressed raw materials.
 Shagang was awarded as one of the Top 500 Enterprises of China in 2017 and The World's Top 500 Enterprises in 2017.

-As confirmed by Frost & Sullivan, the Shagang Group is a market leader in the production of steel raw materials in China, including the manufacture of steel wire rods.
-The Shagang Group is our largest supplier during the Track Record Period and we purchased from them high carbon steel wire rods as raw materials for our Prestressed Materials Business.
-For the years ended 31 December 2016, 2017 and 2018, our purchases from the Shagang Group accounted for 48.7%, 54.7% and 54.0% of our total purchases, respectively.
-We were also one of the major customers of Shagang for the particular type of high carbon steel rods we use in our production for our Prestressed Materials Business.
-Although we purchase a significant amount of raw materials from the Shagang Group, we are not reliant on them as such raw materials are available from numerous alternative suppliers throughout China.
-Nonetheless, we purchase a significant amount of raw materials from Shagang Group mainly due to the following reasons:
+We purchase the majority of our raw materials from Shagang Group mainly due to the following reasons:

-- Established supplier relationship with our Group and better procurement terms: Our Group has been purchasing raw materials from Shagang Group for approximately eight years, and our Directors consider that it is a competitive, reputable and reliable raw materials supplier that provides high quality products.
-Due to our established business relationship, during the Track Record Period, we entered into annual framework agreement with Shagang Group.
-Key terms of the annual framework agreement include the minimum annual purchase volume of high carbon steel wire rods at a price which will be agreed every quarter, Shagang Group shall give priority in supplying raw materials to us; prepayment is required from us in order to secure favourable treatment in terms of pricing and supply of raw materials, and outstanding payment can be settled by way of cash or acceptance notes.
+- Established supplier relationship with our Group and better procurement terms: Our Group has been purchasing raw materials from Shagang Group for approximately seven years, and our Directors consider that it is a competitive, reputable and reliable raw materials supplier that provides high quality products.
+Due to our established business relationship, during the Track Record Period, we entered into annual framework agreement with Shagang Group pursuant to which we agreed to purchase a certain quantity of high carbon steel wire rods from them at a price to be agreed every quarter.
 During our business relationship with the Shagang Group over the years, we have not encountered any major procurement problems in terms of shortage, delay or pricing. - Accessability: We generally purchase the majority of our raw materials from the production site of the Shagang Group situated in Zhangjiagang, Jiangsu Province, which is in close proximity to our production sites at Maanshan and Jiujiang for our Prestressed Materials Business.
 Further, high carbon steel wire rods are bulky raw materials and they are usually transported via cargo boat.
-Transportation by other means are usually less cost efficient.
-As our production sites and the Shagang Group's production site are all situated along the Yangtze River, the location of the Shagang Group's production facility facilitates the delivery of raw materials. - Limited number of comparable suppliers in proximity to our production facilities: As confirmed by Frost & Sullivan, the Shagang Group is one of the major steel raw materials suppliers including the manufacture steel wire rods and is a market leader in China.
-There are currently only a few sizeable manufacturers operating within this region that have the production capabilities to produce raw materials that can meet our required product quality and procurement volume.
-Based on the above, we have been historically purchasing the majority of our raw materials for our Prestressed Materials Business from the Shagang Group.
+As our production sites and the Shagang Group's production site are all situated along the Yangtze River, the location of the Shagang Group's production facility facilitates the delivery of raw materials. - Limited number of comparable suppliers in proximity to our production facilities: As confirmed by Frost & Sullivan, the Shagang Group is one of the major steel raw materials suppliers including the manufacture steel wire rods within Central China and there are currently only a few sizeable manufacturers operating within this region that have the production capabilities to produce raw materials that can meet our required product quality and procurement volume.

-Although we purchased a significant amount of raw materials from the Shagang Group during the Track Record Period, our Directors are of the view that this will not affect the operations of our business due to the following reasons:
+Although we purchased the majority of our raw materials from the Shagang Group during the Track Record Period, our Directors are of the view that this will not affect the operations of our business due to the following reasons:

-- Established supplier relationship with our Group: Our Group has maintained a good business relationship with the Shagang Group for approximately eight years.
-We expect that the Shagang Group will continue its business relationship with us and our Directors are of the view that the risk of the Shagang Group terminating the supply of high carbon steel wire rods to us is remote.
-As a result, the likelihood that the relationship with the Shagang Group will materially adversely terminate is low. - Alternative suppliers: As confirmed by Frost & Sullivan, there are alternative suppliers in the market which can supply comparable high carbon steel wire rods, and we have maintained good business relationship with some of these alternative suppliers historically.
+- Established supplier relationship with our Group: Our Group has maintained a good business relationship with the Shagang Group for approximately seven years.
+It is expected that the Shagang Group will continue its business relationship with us and our Directors are of the view that the risk of the Shagang Group terminating the supply of high carbon steel wire rods to us is remote. - Alternative suppliers: As confirmed by Frost & Sullivan, there are alternative suppliers in the market which can supply comparable products, and we have maintained good business relationship with these alternative suppliers historically.
 Our Directors are of the view that we would be able to procure from alternative suppliers at comparable terms and quantities.
-During the Track Record Period, apart from procuring high carbon steel wire rods from the Shagang Group, we also purchased high carbon steel wire rods from other major suppliers, whose scales of operations are comparable to that of the Shagang Group.
-Our Directors believe that we do not have any difficulty in purchasing from these alternative suppliers.
-As a result, we would be able to effectively mitigate our exposure to any material adverse changes to the relationship with the Shagang Group.
+During the Track Record Period, apart from procuring high carbon steel wire rods from the Shagang Group, we also purchased high carbon steel wire rods from other major suppliers, in which its operation scale is comparable to the Shagang Group.
+Our Directors believe that we should not have any practical difficulty in purchasing from these alternative suppliers.